-- Repeat the above process of resting 3 minutes and then whisking 30 seconds 2 more times, until the mixture is thick, smooth and shiny.
+- Repeat the above process of resting 3 minutes and then whisking 30 seconds 2 more times, until the mixture is thick, smooth, and shiny.

-- While above mixture is resting, whisk together the flour and baking soda in a medium bowl.
+- While the above mixture is resting, whisk together the flour and baking soda in a medium bowl.

-- Use a rubber spatula or wooden spoon to stir in the flour mixture to the sugar/butter mixture until just combined, about a minute or so.
+- Use a rubber spatula or wooden spoon to stir the flour mixture into the sugar/butter mixture until just combined, about a minute or so.

 - Make sure the mixture is not overly warm to the touch.
 If it is, allow it to sit and cool a bit more (or your chips will melt).

 - Stir in the chocolate chips, nuts, etc. and then give the dough a final stir to make sure there are no remaining flour pockets.

 - Allow dough to rest in refrigerator for at least 30 minutes, or up to 2 days.

 - When ready to bake, preheat oven to 375°F.

 - Scoop chilled dough onto parchment or Silpat lined sheets - I use a large scoop that is about 3 Tablespoons - about 6 cookies per sheet.